Bigger, brighter, better, best…comparative and superlative adjectives are all around us in English.

 We use these adjectives to compare items, express preferences and give value judgments.
 Once your students have a strong grasp on adjectives, and this should happen in beginning level ESL classes, you can move their knowledge to the next level by tackling the harder world of comparatives and superlatives.

 The structure of comparative and superlative adjectives in English is quite simple.
-When comparing two items, also known as comparative adjectives, add –er to the adjective to express superiority.
+When comparing two comparative adjectives, add –er to the adjective to express superiority.
 This holds true for any adjectives that are one or two syllables.
 For three syllable adjectives, use “more” to express the comparison.

 Try These Activities for Using Comparatives and Superlatives